AI-Kurisu/ML-Android-App/README.md

 ### Installation
-Download the project zip file and decompress it, then import project in Android Studio
+Download the project zip file to your local directory and decompress it, then import project in Android Studio

 <!-- ACKNOWLEDGEMENTS -->